Genez-io/genezio-landing-page/content/posts/deploy_smarter_not_harder_how_genezio.md

 ## What is Genezio?

-{{< external-link link="https://genezio.com/" >}}Genezio{{< /external-link >}} is a cutting-edge **Function-as-a-Service (FaaS)** platform that streamlines the deployment of applications and proofs-of-concept, offering a simpler alternative to traditional infrastructure management.
-It’s built to help developers focus on creating innovative solutions without getting slowed down by complicated setups or infrastructure managemen
+{{< external-link link="https://genezio.com/" >}}Genezio{{< /external-link >}} is a serverless cloud platform that streamlines the deployment of applications and proofs-of-concept, offering a simpler alternative to traditional infrastructure management.
+It's built to help developers focus on creating innovative solutions without getting slowed down by complicated setups or infrastructure management.

 With {{< external-link link="https://genezio.com/" >}}Genezio{{< /external-link >}}, you don’t need to be a DevOps expert.
 You can deploy your code quickly and easily, cutting down on setup time, speeding up your launch, and making scalability simple.
 Its user-friendly interface is perfect for smaller teams or machine learning groups that don’t have a cloud engineer on hand.
 Just deploy your functions and applications straight to the cloud—no headaches, no fuss.